coingaming/moon/docs/proposal.md

 ## Subject of the Proposal
 The proposal involves the creation of a mix generator task called `moon.scaffold <Your.Data.Type.Module>`, which closely resembles the existing `phx.gen...` mix task.
-<Your.Data.Type.Module> refers to a specific struct or ecto.schema.
+<Your.Data.Type.Module> refers to a specific struct or Ecto.Schema.

 The output of this generator task will be a compound component that encompasses all CRUD operations (including a table for listing) and its corresponding subcomponents.
 The generated table will have sortable and filterable columns, aligned with the fields in the original struct.
 Clicking on a row in the table will display a row card/form adjacent to the table.
 Additionally, a form with the necessary fields will be generated.
-An additional "Actions" component will encapsulate entity actions.
+An additional "{Item|List}Actions" components will encapsulate entity/list actions.

 Please refer to the tables in the actual Figma design files for details:

 https://www.figma.com/file/sv4LnptKzx5JwgpIVcEenU/Partners.io?type=design&node-id=3135-10499&mode=design&t=YHzkQMOQ7U0VIvkD-0